ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				 metadata(new JsonObject()).
 				 build();

-Once the device is connected to IBM IoT Foundation, the ErrorCode can be sent to Internet Of Things Foundation by calling the sendErrorCode() method as follows,
+Once the device is connected to Internet of Things Foundation, the ErrorCode can be sent by calling the sendErrorCode() method as follows,

 .. code:: java

 	diag.sendErrorCode();

-Later, any new ErrorCodes can be easily added to the Internet Of Things Foundation server by calling the append method as follows,
+Later, any new ErrorCodes can be easily added to the Internet of Things Foundation server by calling the append method as follows,

 .. code:: java